-How to Negotiate Your Rent (5 rules + word-for-word scripts)
+How to Negotiate Your Rent (5 rules + follow-along script)

 If you walk into a rental negotiation without a number of the rent you want, you’re at the mercy of a landlord.
 It’s your landlord’s job to determine how much money to charge you each month in order to maximize their profits.